opt-in, operator-moderated

 How does the review prompt actually work?

-Two hours after class end, Junocal emails the booked client a one-tap link to /r/{token} — unique to that booking, expires after seven days.
-The page renders a 1-5 star picker and optional comment field.
+Two hours after class end, Junocal emails the booked client a one-tap link — unique to that booking, expires after seven days.
+The page shows a 1-5 star picker and optional comment field.
 One tap for the rating, optional comment, submit.
-No login, no app.
-Magic-link-style auth.
+No login, no app: tapping the link from their email signs them in.

 Why opt-in and operator-moderated, instead of automatic public?